 The computers use the latest M1 silicon chips from Apple.
 It is based on 5-nanometer technology, the world’s most advanced manufacturing technology for semiconductors.
 Johny Srouji, Apple’s senior vice president of hardware technologies, said that the M1 silicon chips have an eight-core CPU — four output and four efficiency cores — and an eight-core GPU, making it both powerful and battery efficient.
 Though consuming a quarter of the battery life, he said it’s twice as powerful as a competing laptop chip (likely one from Intel).

-For wireless web surfing, the MacBook Air has a 15-hour battery life and 18 hours for movie playback.
-In contrast, the 13-inch MacBook Pro can browse the internet on a single charge for 17 hours or play video for 20 hours—10 hours longer than its predecessor.
+The MacBook Air offers 15-hour battery life for web surfing.
+It provides 18 hours for movie playback on a single charge.
+In comparison, the 13-inch MacBook Pro offers 17 hours for web browsing.
+For video playback, it runs for 20 hours.
+This is 10 hours longer than its predecessor.

 Why Apple Break up Relations With Intel?